 If your teen is thinking more traditionally, perhaps they want to sign up for a course at a community college.
 This work may even help them earn college credit or at least get ahead of the curve at school.
 And if they’re interested in getting ahead, summer is a great time to learn more about college entrance exams by taking a test prep class.

-Finally, two other summer learning opportunities: If your teen doesn’t yet have their license, what better time to take Driver’s Education?
+Finally, two other summer activities for 16-year-olds that focus on learning.
+If your teen doesn’t yet have their license, what better time to take Driver’s Education?
 This course is guaranteed to pique interest!
 And summer is also a great time to become certified as a lifeguard.
 Depending on when the courses are available, they might even be able to get hired at a local pool when they finish.

 3. Be an entrepreneur